Braves blow out Mets 15-2, inch closer to NL East crown - WHIZ News

 Atlanta pounded out 17 hits and opened a 3 1/2-game lead over second-place Miami, which split a doubleheader with Washington.
 The Braves have nine games remaining, the Marlins 10.

-“To get Max some run support was huge, especially in his first start,” said catcher and cleanup man Travis d’Arnaud, who had three hits and two walks against his former team — including a two-run homer.
+“To get Max some run support was huge, especially in his first start,” said catcher and cleanup man Travis d’Arnaud, who had three hits and two walks against his former team — including a two-run homer in his first game as a visitor at Citi Field.

-New York fell 2 1/2 games out of the final NL playoff spot.
+New York began its final homestand with a dud and fell 2 1/2 games out of the last NL playoff spot.

-Nine days after setting a National League record for runs since 1900 in a 29-9 romp against the Marlins, the Braves appeared eager to threaten the mark as d’Arnaud and Albies each hit a two-run homer in a six-run fourth against Franklyn Kilome.
+Nine days after setting a National League record for runs since 1900 in a 29-9 romp against the Marlins, the Braves appeared ready to threaten the mark as d’Arnaud and Albies each hit a two-run homer in a six-run fourth against Franklyn Kilome that made it 12-0.
 Nick Markakis had a two-run double.

-Ronald Acuna Jr. and Austin Riley also went deep for Atlanta.
-Acuna doubled and scored three times from the leadoff spot, snapping an 0-for-18 slide.

 “Obviously, great to be out there.
 I wanted to try to have quick innings, especially when we got on the board real quick,” Fried said.
 “I didn’t feel as sharp as I probably thought I should have.”